mrtolkien/mrtolkien.github.io/_drafts/2020-08-05-python-docker-data-science.md

 If you want to jump to the step-by-step installation on Windows, [click here](#step-by-step-setup-with-pycharm-on-windows).

 Docker is the new be-all-end-all of environment management for software development.
 By providing a concise and heavily customizable way to handle dependencies resolution for multiple programming languages as well as providing a "runtime system" for just about everything, it is slowly but surely supplanting other options.
-WSL 2 for Windows is also a huge boon for Docker, making it much easier to use in my opinion.
+WSL 2 for Windows is also a huge boon for Docker, making it much more convenient to use.

 Python, on the other hand, suffers from relatively poor tooling regarding environment management and particularly clumsy deployment processes.
 I personally cannot count the times I could easily write a script to solve a friend’s issue but it took me 2+ hours to help them run it on their machine.